Welcome, Class of 2028!

 Education in the liberal arts is central to the mission of Loyola University Maryland.
 The liberal arts core curriculum encompasses a variety of courses in the humanities, natural and social sciences, fine arts, and mathematics.

-Placement testing in mathematical sciences and foreign languages is conducted to ensure that you are placed into courses appropriate for your level of competence.
+Placement testing in mathematical sciences and world languages is conducted to ensure that you are placed into courses appropriate for your level of competence.